LynxMagnus/mine-support/test/acceptance/README.md

 2. From the directory containing the dockerfile run `docker-compose up --build`.
 This will run an acceptance test against the FFC-Demo web service.

-3. The test report will be output to `./html-reports`.
+3. The test reports will be output to `./html-reports`.
+Note that WSL users need to run `mkdir -m 777 html-reports`.
 Read more about report configuration in the [rpii/wdio-hmtl-reporter docs](https://github.com/rpii/wdio-html-reporter)

 4. Now you are ready to maintain, extend or write your own features in the `./acceptance/features` directory